Kittycat7J/Threadstone-Wiki/pages/chunk/savestate.md

 ## Creating savestate books

-To create savestate books in-game you can use the following autohotkey script: [Xcoms Savestate Book Script](/resources/Xcoms_Automatic_Bookdupe_Paster.ahk)
+To create savestate books in-game you can use the following autohotkey script: [Xcoms Savestate Book Script](/resources/Xcoms_Automatic_Bookdupe_Paster.ahk).
+Or you can use [EarthComputer's client commands 1.12 version]() and run /cbook in game.

 To use it, first install [autohotkey](https://www.autohotkey.com/)